 Confirmed Officials: Liverpool vs Chelsea | Premier League

-Chelsea face Liverpool in the Premier League on Thursday 4 March and it will be refereed by Craig Pawson at Anfield.
+Chelsea face Liverpool in the Premier League on Thursday 4 March and it will be refereed by Martin Atkinson at Anfield.

-The Premier League confirmed the officials for Matchweek 26 of the 2020/21 season, which will see Pawson take charge of the meeting on Merseyside.
+The Premier League confirmed the officials for Matchweek 26 of the 2020/21 season, which will see Martin Atkinson take charge of the meeting on Merseyside.

 Assistants: Stuart Burt, Simon Bennett